ABRAHAMEKIO/stacksnation-v1/README.md

 with the get-nft-for-sale function users can be able to checker the price of the nft

 - `check-owner`:
-with the checker-owner function user can be able to check the owner of the nft (the contract use this function to check if the seller os the true ownr of the nft)
+with the checker-owner function user can be able to check the owner of the nft (the contract use this function to check if the seller is the true owner of the nft)

-- `set-commission`:
-with the set
+- `set-commission`: with the set-commision function admin or contract owner can modify the  amount commission

 ## Read-only functions

-- `get-purchase-nonce`:
+- `get-purchase-nonce`

-- `get-listing-nonce`:
+- `get-listing-nonce`

-- `get-frozen`:
+- `get-frozen`

 ## Tests
 note: this contract is'nt thoroughfully tested and a unit test was not written but you can test or call the functions manually